Application and Selection

 Nursing A.A.S.
 Degree One-Year LPN to RN Path

 The nursing program is designed to prepare individuals to be eligible to apply to take the National Council Licensure Examination for the Registered Nurse (NCLEX-RN).
-The four semester curriculum provides learning opportunities which emphasize the application of the nursing core competencies which are professional behaviors, communication, assessment, clinical decision making, caring interventions, teaching and learning, collaboration, and managing care of a diverse client population.
+The three semester curriculum provides learning opportunities which emphasize the application of the nursing core competencies which are professional behaviors, communication, assessment, clinical decision making, caring interventions, teaching and learning, collaboration, and managing care of a diverse client population.
 Clinical activities are provided in campus classrooms, area hospitals, extended care facilities, and other health and community agencies.
 While the majority of the clinical experiences are located within the college's eleven county service area, additional travel is sometimes required.
 Students completing this program will be awarded an Associate of Applied Science (AAS) degree.
 Articulation with a baccalaureate program of study is supported.